truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 Placeholder text, will need to be confirmed once TUI is functional:

-The interactive arguments editor provides a Text User Interface (TUI) where arguments and options can be configured.
+The interactive arguments editor provides a Text User Interface (TUI) where you can configure arguments and options.
 The TUI also provides some information on required arguments, defaults, and expected input types (string, boolean, integer, or array).

 In the TUI, most arguments are initially marked as comments with the `#` symbol, indicating that they are not yet configured.
 However, `username:` and `full_name:` are shown as required fields.